-During my next distribution trip to the coast, I spent an extra day with Gordon and Britta, who gave birth to Isabella in May.
-On the way home, I stopped to see Richard, watched him teach his shop class, and stayed the night in the small town of Midway.
-That summer, I spent ten days at the Retreat Center and attended a workshop with Brita Adkinson called Living with Purpose, in which I played with three other people for four days.
-She was an instructor at Findhorn in Scotland and taught the Transformation Game, a trained counsellor who used Angel Cards to help people accomplish goals.
-That fall, Richard's school did not renew his teaching contract, so he stayed with me for the winter so we could get to know one another better.
+During my next distribution trip to the coast I spent an extra day with Gordon and Britta, who gave birth to Isabella in May.
+On the way home I stopped to see Richard, watched him teach his shop class and stayed the night.
+I made a mental note of every thought and sensation.
+My heart felt happy and excited, but my mind felt unsure.
 After a few dates, I remember telling Marcel, "I didn't know men came so nice."
+That summer, I spent ten days at the Retreat Center and attended a workshop with Brita Adkinson called Living with Purpose played with three other people for four days.
+She had been an instructor at Findhorn Foundation in Scotland and a trained counsellor who taught the Transformation Game using Angel Cards to help people accomplish goals.
+That fall, Richard's school did not renew his teaching contract so he stayed with me so we could get to know one another.
 We went for long walks, he attended my yoga classes, and we shared the cooking.
 I slowed and enjoyed a little romance, knowing it doesn't last.

-After the 2003 Spring Festival, Richard said he did not like living in Penticton and was returning to the mountains.
+After the 2003 Spring Festival Richard said he did not like living in Penticton and was returning to the mountains.
 My eternal optimist was crushed; I cried, then yelled at my angels.
 "Why did you arrange to buy these buildings?
 I thought you wanted to create a holistic community in the Okanagan."
-I knew it wasn't me wh o had made things happen so easily, for I believe, like Mother Theresa, I am only their instrument.
+I knew it wasn't me who had made things happen so easily for I believe, like Mother Theresa, I am only their instrument.
 There was silence in the ethers.
-I repeated my request wanting a clear indication of "what am I to do?
+I repeated my request wanting a clear indication of "What am I to do?
 Soon afterwards, a lady stopped at the 254 building and asked, "Is this place for sale?"
 "Why do you ask," I replied.
-"This may sound strange," she countered, "but I am looking for a place to start a health and beauty spa and every time I cross the bridge, my car drives me to the front of your building and parks itself, and I am not the metaphysical type."
+"This may sound strange," she countered, "but I am looking for a place to start a health and beauty spa and every time I cross the bridge, my car drives me to your building and parks itself, and I am not the metaphysical type."
 She wanted a building with high ceilings, one with character.
-"Come back tomorrow," I said.
-Raging at my angels that night, I said, "I don't want to move to the mountains - been there, done that."
+I said "Come back tomorrow."
+That evening I raged at my angels again, telling them, "I don't want to move to the mountains - been there, done that."

 I am a practical person and knew Gerry wanted to be near his teacher, who had bought land in Rock Creek, creating the Humuh Monastery.
-She taught Transcendental Logic, a path of Buddhism and needed him to co-create her dream.
+She taught Transcendental Logic, a path of Buddhism, and needed him to co-create her dream.
 Marcel was considering retiring as she did not like being left in the office alone, as I had let happen the previous summer.
 Where would I find new business partners?
 It would be hard to start over.
-My angels were quiet, so I chatted with the building; it liked the idea of another facelift.
-The little people living near the creek came inside for the first time and suggested I lay on the floor, where they circled around and blessed me.
-They loved the new pathway with native trees and grasses growing; moving was my choice.
-When the lady returned, I quoted what I thought was a fair price and told her I would need the Issues section for another six months.
-She said no problem; it was a deal.
-She was in a hurry as the financing was a wedding present from the groom's family, and the nuptials were happening soon.
-Two lawyers just down the street had the paperwork completed in less than a month.
-Gerry and I had a closing-out sale.
+My angels were quiet so I chatted with the building; it liked the idea of another facelift.
+The little people living near the creek came